 Lord, thank you for giving us a simplified process to grow as Christians.
 And for sending the Holy Spirit to help to keep us on track.

-Here are 4 other related devotions about faith.
+Check out these related devotions about faith.

 - How Do You Handle Forced Faith?